kubernetes/enhancements/keps/sig-network/2112-netpol-namespace-name-selector/README.md

 ### Goals

-- Add a `namespaceNames` option (which is additive to the current `matchLabels` selector).
+- Add a `namespaceSelectorAllow` option (which is additive to the current `matchLabels` selector).
-- Allow multiple `namespaceNames` values, so that many namespaces can be allowed using the same field
+- Allow multiple `namespaceSelectorAllow` values, so that many namespaces can be allowed using the same field

 ### Non-Goals